At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 I did not wait for him to answer.

-There are moments when staying would only feed the spectacle.
+There are moments when staying only feeds the spectacle.

-I had come for the truth to stand in daylight.
+I had gone there for the truth to stand in daylight.

 So I turned and walked out.